riefqikml/ytmp3/README.md

 **Enter the YouTube Video URL**

-When prompted, paste the YouTube video URL you want to download and convert without.
+When prompted, paste the YouTube video URL you want to download.